orestispanago/Install-dev-tools/README.md

 # Install-dev-tools

-Shell script to download and install my dev tools automatically
+Shell scripts to download and install my dev tools automatically

+Restore home folder using Deja-Dup to apply custom settings to all apps